Vertex Nomination in Richly Attributed Networks: Bayes Optimal Vertex Nomination Schemes

 In \cite{lyzinski2017consistent}, a Bayes optimal VN scheme (i.e., one that achieves optimal expected VN loss) was derived in the setting where one observes a network {\em without} features.
-In the feature-rich setting, derivations are similar, though they require more nuance.
+In the feature-rich setting, derivations are similar, though they require a more careful technical treatment.
 After some preliminary work, this section culminates in the definition of the feature-aware Bayes optimal scheme in Section~\ref{sec:BO}.